-The Town of Fort Nelson is the largest centre in the Northern Rockies Regional District, with a population of about 3,365.
-Fort Nelson is located at Mile 300 on the Alaska Highway, and is the major service hub in northern BC between Fort St. John and the Yukon Territory.
+The town of Fort Nelson is the largest centre in the Northern Rockies with a population of about 4,700.
+Fort Nelson is located at Mile 300 on the Alaska Highway.
+It is the major service hub in northern BC between Fort St. John and the Yukon Territory.

 Fort Nelson is full of fun recreation and entertainment including an aquatic centre, ice rinks, rock climbing wall, squash court, fitness facilities, and a movie theatre.
 There’s lots to explore nearby with hiking, cross-country skiing, snowshoeing and one of BC’s largest hot springs, Liard Hot Springs.

 Fort Nelson is located close to the Tu Deh Kah Geothermal Plant.
 This sustainable energy project is creating unique opportunities throughout the region.

 Fort Nelson was established as a trading post in 1805 by the Northwest Fur Trading Company.

 To schedule a visit at the Fort Nelson campus, please email email@example.com